Brand-New Multifamily · Coastal Ventura

 Legal & Administrative$2,000$2,000

 Source: Bell LLC Income Statement (owner-provided).
-Both columns reassess property taxes at approximately 1.15% of the $4,500,000 purchase price, apply a 3% vacancy factor and a 5% management fee, and normalize repairs & maintenance to $6,000 and legal & administrative to $2,000; all other line items reflect owner-reported operations.
+Both columns reassess property taxes at approximately 1.15% of the $4,500,000 purchase price, apply a 3% vacancy factor and a 5% management fee, normalize repairs & maintenance to $6,000 and legal & administrative to $2,000, and carry the four City-approved residential conversions at $2,100 each; the pro forma reflects mark-to-market rents on the eight existing apartments.
 Operating expenses exclude mortgage interest ($192,800) and amortized construction costs ($42,500), which are non-operating items.
 Figures are estimates and should be independently verified.

 Valuation Summary